tillbiskup/cwepr/docs/index.rst

 How to cite
 ===========

 cwepr is free software.
-However, if you use cwepr for your own research, please cite it appropriately:
+However, if you use cwepr for your own research, please cite both, the article describing it and the software itself:

+  * Mirjam Schröder, Till Biskup. cwepr -- a Python package for analysing cw-EPR data focussing on reproducibility and simple usage. *Journal of Magnetic Resonance* (2022), in press. `doi:10.1016/j.jmr.2021.107140 <https://doi.org/10.1016/j.jmr.2021.107140>`_

-Mirjam Schröder, Till Biskup. cwepr (2021). `doi:10.5281/zenodo.4896687 <https://doi.org/10.5281/zenodo.4896687>`_
+  * Mirjam Schröder, Till Biskup. cwepr (2021). `doi:10.5281/zenodo.4896687 <https://doi.org/10.5281/zenodo.4896687>`_

 To make things easier, cwepr has a `DOI <https://doi.org/10.5281/zenodo.4896687>`_ provided by `Zenodo <https://zenodo.org/>`_, and you may click on the badge below to directly access the record associated with it.
 Note that this DOI refers to the package as such and always forwards to the most current version.